 6. What is your favorite healthy recipe?

 Pesto salmon fillets.
-Set oven to 375.
+Set oven to 375*.
 Cut up fresh (not farm-raised) salmon and put in Pyrex dish.
-Brush on pesto liberally (we use a brand made with only goat dairy or home made).
-Cover with tin foil and bake for 20-30 minutes, depending on how much fish you make.
+Brush on pesto liberally (we use a brand made with only goat dairy or homemade).
+Cover with foil and bake for 20-30 minutes, depending on how much fish you make.
 Serve with home made sweet potato fries and steamed broccoli.
 Yes, the kids eat it!

 Also, we love smoothies made with raw milk, organic blueberries/strawberries/ bananas.
 Add some ice, coconut oil, a little honey and blend – deeelicious!